Nampeyo 1 (unsigned)Dimensions:

 The deep profile of the bowl and the slight rim coil suggests that Nampeyo might have formed the bowl.
 Kramer’s comments and the delicate painting of the central image suggest that Annie might have been the painter.
 The quickly painted “rainbow,” Ed Wade’s comments and the crowded layout give me pause and I will refrain from attributing the bowl or painting of 2013-17.

 The discussion above was written before I saw the exhibit “Nampeyo: Excellence by Name” at the Denver Art Museum (DAM) on 1/7/14.
 That exhibit includes a bowl with a central design very much like 2013-17.
 The DAM bowl is labeled as by Nampeyo (catalog #1935-417).
 Unlike the bowl in this collection, the DAM bowl is red-slipped and has an intricate border.
-The museum bowl is substantially larger than the bowl in this collection.
+The museum bowl is substantially larger than the bowl in this collection and the museum thinks it was made between 1900 and 1915, a rather wide estimate.

 This collection contains two other bowls with the double-bird (“Man Eagle) motif that I believe were painted either by Nampeyo (1988-01) or by Annie (2006-01).
 In contrast to the bowls added in 1988 and 2006, the heads and wings on both the DAM bowl and 2013-17 reflect more of a folk art tradition.
 The heads and wings of the birds on these two bowls are drawn simply and as a single element and painted with a solid color.
 (Fugitive white on the DAM bowl, and fugitive red on the bowl in this collection.)
 On both bowls, the bottom edge is cut flat (as by a knife) and this edge is about perpendicular to the bodies of the birds, a trait not characteristic of other renditions of this design.
 Both the DAM bowl and 2013-17 have a rainbow of six to nine lines that arches between the birds.
 On the DAM bowl, 17 white dots decorate the upper two lines.
 On bowl 2013-17, about 73 dots are distributed among the arched lines.